The Power of Local Content in Digital Marketing Services, Malaysia

 Malaysia isn’t homogeneous.
 A campaign resonating with urban Kuala Lumpur audiences might miss completely in rural Kelantan.

-Develop multiple localized variants for different regions and communities.
+You should develop multiple localised variants for different regions and communities.
 Test content with representative audiences before full rollout.

 Poor Translation Quality